-The BSI is currently working on a research project on the ten-minute city as part of the revision of the City of Brussels’ Municipal Plan for Sustainable Development.
+The BSI has worked on a research project on the ten-minute city as part of the revision of the City of Brussels’ Municipal Plan for Sustainable Development.
 This project is part of one of the seven major ambitions of the current city council to strengthen the network of local services.
 Indeed, the accessibility of local services is not only fundamental to the social and economic life of all Brussels residents, but also contributes to the reduction of our ecological footprint.

 The territory of the city of Brussels combines several functions.
 It offers housing, employment, is an important commercial function and an important traffic junction.
 The concept of the ten-minute city is intended to respond to these different functions while drawing attention to a number of specific dynamics.
 By providing sufficient access to local services, the ten-minute city aims to provide an answer to the strong socio-spatial inequalities in the city and the needs of the most vulnerable and isolated groups.
 The city of Brussels has also experienced strong growth in recent years, especially of young people and newcomers, which has led to a whole range of new needs, such as employment and housing.
 The ten-minute city must also take this into account.
 Finally, the ten-minute city should also help to reduce motorised mobility, thus contributing to a reduction in our ecological footprint.